Here's everything you need to know about visiting this lively port town on Lake Superior.

 You can also bike or skate on the Lakewalk, which follows the lake for four miles, then parallels the excursion-train tracks for another three miles, past the swimming holes of Lester Park to Brighton Beach on the lake.

 Tourist attractions include the Great Lakes Aquarium, the S.S.
-William Irvin ore boat, Vista Fleet cruises and the North Shore Scenic Railroad, whose pizza trains and annual appearance of Thomas the Tank Engine are among the many things kids love about Duluth .
+William Irvin ore boat, Vista Fleet cruises and the North Shore Scenic Railroad, whose pizza trains are among the many things kids love about Duluth.

 It's free to visit the Lake Superior Maritime Visitor Center next to the Aerial Lift Bridge and the playground at Bayfront Festival Park.